Security Bug Approval Process¶

 If you must push to Try servers, with or without tests, try to obfuscate what this patch is for.
 Try to push it with other, non-security work, in the same area.

 Request review of the patch in the same process as normal.
-After the patch has received an r+ you will request sec-approval.
+After the patch has been reviewed you will request sec-approval as needed.
 See Fixing Security Bugs for more examples/details of these points.

 On Requesting sec-approval¶